stepin/kbre/docs/configDirFormat.md

 - `%ARTIFACT%` -- in a lot of places used as binary name
 - `%NAME%` -- some human app name
 - `%DESCRIPTION%` -- human app description
+- `%NOTES%` -- instructions what to do after generation

+# kbre file format

+Internally, kbre.yaml provides `project` extension.

+Top-level keys:

+- group (string) -- artifact group like `com.example`
+- artifact (string) -- artifact id, used in many places, like `my-project`
+- name (optional, string) -- human-readable project name, defaults to artifact
+- description (optional, string) -- human-readable project description
+- preset (string) -- folder inside templates directory
+- type (string) -- folder inside preset directory
+- extensions (array of strings) -- folders inside preset/extensions directory
+- variables (optional, map of strings to strings) -- variables that will be used in templates or extensions
+- notes (optional, string) -- message that should be shown after successful `new` or `update` action

+All params in the file are optional but if param is not optional and it's missing in the file it should be defined using cli parameter.